docQodly/docs/docs/studio/overview.md

 ### Preview mode

-By default in Qodly Studio, clicking a file in the Explorer automatically opens it in a new tab, if not already opened.
+By default in the Studio, clicking a file in the Explorer automatically opens it in a new tab, if not already opened.
 This can lead to open a large number of tabs.

 If you are browsing multiple files and don't want every opened file to have its own tab, you can enable the **tabs preview mode** using the [**Activate tabs preview mode** selector](settings.md#activate-tabs-preview-mode) of the User Settings.